MicrosoftDocs/dynamics365smb-docs/business-central/includes/inventory-availability-overview.md

 From source documents such as sales orders, production orders, assembly orders, or jobs, you can access information about the availability of items in your warehouse.
 The information is real-time, and respects factors that affect availability, such as dedicated bins, locked bins, and items that aren't available for picking.
 For example, items might be reserved, or pending put-away or shipment operations.
 The **Pick Summary** page lets you review the items that [!INCLUDE [prod_short](prod_short.md)] didn’t include in pick documents and take the necessary actions.

+> [!NOTE]
+> This capability requires that you turn on the **Directed Put-away and Pick** toggle for the locations you use in your picking process.

 ### Set up previews

 To get details on what's being picked and what isn't, turn on the **Show Summary (Directed Put-away and Pick)** toggle on the **Whse.-Source - Create Document** or **Whse.-Shipment - Create Pick** request pages.